 This UNIGATE® features an integrated FTP-Server, which allows access to the file system of the device.
 The FTP-Server is password protected.
 With the predefined user name "deutschmann" and the password "deutschmann" a connection can be established.
-The login data can be defined by setting the Script parameters "FTP Password" and "FTP UserName".
+Ever since the Firmware-Version 2.3.6 the login data can be defined by setting the Script parameters \FTP\Password and \\FTP\UserName.